Understanding Blood Pressure Readings

-The only way to know if you have high blood pressure (HBP, or hypertension) is to have your blood pressure tested.
+The only way to know if you have high blood pressure, also known as hypertension, is to have your blood pressure tested.
 Understanding your results is key to controlling high blood pressure.

 Healthy and unhealthy blood pressure ranges

-Learn what’s considered normal, as recommended by the American Heart Association.
-See the chart below.
+Learn what is considered normal, as recommended by the American Heart Association.

 |NORMAL||LESS THAN 120||and||LESS THAN 80|